Apollo: A Posteriori Label-Only Membership Inference Attack Towards Machine Unlearning: Literature Review and Preliminaries

 \subsection{Machine Unlearning}

-Machine Unlearning \cite{Cao2015Towards,Bourtoule21SISA} aims at removing specific data samples or their influence efficiently from a trained model while preserving model performance.
-More recently, Cooper et al. \cite{Cooper24Policy} have argued that the definition of MU should also capture altering of model behavior on the unlearned samples.
-Machine Unlearning algorithms can be categorized as (a) \emph{exact unlearning}, where the model is (partially) retrained without the samples to be unlearned \cite{Bourtoule21SISA} and (b) \emph{approximate unlearning}, where the model is updated to minimize the influence (or behavioral impact) of the unlearned set \cite{Neel21Descent,Huang24Unified,Guo2020CertRmv}.
-Approximate unlearning is being increasingly adopted as achieving exact unlearning through retraining incurs high computational costs and is infeasible for large models or datasets \cite{Guo2020CertRmv}.
-For approximate unlearning, a definition of MU based on influence removal aims to align the unlearned model with a retrained model \cite{Tang24Taxonomy}.
-Following Chourasia and Shah \cite{ChourasiaShah23} and Tang and Joshi \cite{Tang24Taxonomy}, we provide a brief definition of the Machine (Un-)Learning problem as follows:
+Machine Unlearning (MU) was first introduced by Cao et al. \cite{Cao2015Towards}, and has evolved into a broad area of study.
+Loosely defined, MU aims to remove the \emph{influence} of data samples to-be-removed efficiently from a trained model while preserving model performance \cite{Cao2015Towards,Bourtoule2021SISA}.
+MU methods target different tiers of model update, including the removal of data influence on (a) model output / behavior, especially on the output in LLMs \cite{Chen2023Forget,Zhang2024Negative}, (b) concepts and knowledge representations \cite{Tan2025Lifting,Maini2024TOFU}, and (c) model parameters \cite{Neel2021Descent,Warnecke2023FT,Guo2020CertRmv}.
+MU algorithms can be categorized as (a) \emph{exact unlearning}, where the model is (partially) retrained without the samples to be unlearned \cite{Bourtoule2021SISA,Yan2022Arcane} and (b) \emph{approximate unlearning}, where the model is updated to minimize the influence (or behavioral impact) of the unlearned set \cite{Neel2021Descent,Thudi2022Auditable,Guo2020CertRmv}.
+We discuss both categories respectively.

+\para{Exact Unlearning.} A naive MU algorithm is retaining the model from scratch, ensuring the removal of sample influence in the training process.
+However, this approach is time consuming and cannot scale.
+Bourtoule et al. \cite{Bourtoule2021SISA} proposed the first exact unlearning algorithm in which the training set is partitioned into disjoint subgroups, each used to train a sub-model, which are then ensembled.
+The model owner would therefore only need to retrain sub-models whose training sets contain samples to be unlearned.
+Yan et al. \cite{Yan2022Arcane} proposed a class-wise partition of the training set to avoid performance loss.

+\para{Approximate Unlearning.} Exact unlearning provides strong guarantees of data removal, however, they face high computational costs incurred by retraining, making exact unlearning infeasible for large models or datasets, as well as limitations in model architecture \cite{Hayes2024Inexact}.
+Therefore, the research community has overwhelmingly adopted approximate unlearning, as recent surveys suggest \cite{Shaik2025Exploring,BJ2025Digital}.
+In our paper, we focus on \emph{approximate unlearning as the targeted unlearning algorithm}.
+We provide a brief discussion of baseline and state-of-the-art approximate unlearning algorithms we perform the attacks on in Sec. \ref{ssec:setup}.

+For approximate unlearning, a \emph{strict} definition of MU based on aligning the unlearned model with a retrained model, i.e., the ``golden standard'' of unlearning \cite{Neel2021Descent,Guo2020CertRmv}.
+Following Chourasia and Shah \cite{Chourasia2023True}, Triantafillou et al. \cite{Triantafillou2024Progress} and Tang and Joshi \cite{Tang2024Taxonomy}, we provide a brief definition of the Machine (Un-)Learning problem as follows: